Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Greyhound Racing Cruel?

 This depends on your definition of “cruel.”
-There are people who race Greyhounds and treat them humanely.
+Some people race Greyhounds and treat them humanely.
 Some even consider them companions and keep them after they retire from racing, caring for the dogs for the rest of their lives.

 We hope that with the current provisions and regulations in place, people who race Greyhounds will treat them with respect.
 This means caring for them physically and mentally.
 Many people take their role as caretakers to racing Greyhounds (active or retired) seriously.
 But not all do.